Nesterov acceleration in benignly non-convex landscapes: Introduction

 Optimization problems in deep learning are notoriously non-convex.
 Initial theoretical efforts focused on approximating the training of very wide neural networks by the parameter optimization in a related linear model: The neural tangent kernel (NTK). \cite{jacot2018neural, weinan2019comparative} show that for randomly initialized parameters, gradient flow and gradient descent trajectories remain uniformly close to those which are optimized by the linearization of the neural network around the law of its initialization.
 This analysis was extended to momentum-based optimization by \citet{liu2022provable}.

-On the other hand, strictly negative (but small) eigenvalues of the Hessian of the loss function have been observed close to the set of global minimizers experimentally by \cite{sagun2017eigenvalues, sagun2018empirical, alain2018negative} and their presence has been explained theoretically by \cite{wojtowytsch2023stochastic}.
-This poses questions about the use of momentum-based optimizers such as SGD with (heavy ball or Nesterov) momentum or Adam in the training of deep neural networks.
+Recall that a $C^2$-smooth function $f$ is convex if and only if its Hessian, $D^2f$, is positive semi-definite, i.e.\ has only non-negative eigenvalues.
+Strictly negative (but small) eigenvalues of the Hessian of the loss function have been observed close to the set of global minimizers experimentally by \cite{sagun2017eigenvalues, sagun2018empirical, alain2018negative} and their presence has been explained theoretically by \cite{wojtowytsch2023stochastic}.
+This poses questions about the use of momentum-based optimizers such as SGD with (heavy ball or Nesterov) momentum or Adam in the training of deep neural networks. {In this work, we show that acceleration can be guaranteed for Nesterov's method under much weaker geometric assumptions than (strong) convexity, in particular for certain objective functions that have non-unique and non-isolated minimizers and whose Hessian may have negative eigenvalues up to a certain size.}

-In overparametrized learning, the set of minimizers is a submanifold of high dimension in a usually much higher-dimensional space, leading to novel geometric phenomena compared to classical convex optimizaton.

-Heuristically, as long as the objective function is convex in the direction towards the set of minimizers, small negative eigenvalues in directions parallel to the set of minimizers can safely be ignored: Tangential drift along the set of minimizers does not affect the decay of the objective function significantly.
-We prove that this intuition indeed applies in a continuous time model for gradient descent with momentum (Theorems \ref{theorem continuous strongly convex} and \ref{theorem global convergence}) and for Nesterov's time-stepping scheme (Theorems \ref{theorem discrete}, \ref{theorem stochastic additive} and \ref{theorem decreasing learning rate}) in deterministic optimization and stochastic optimization with bounded noise.
-With `multiplicative (state-dependent) noise' motivated by overparametrized deep learning, we prove an analogous statement for a modified version of Nesterov's algorithm (Theorem \ref{theorem agnes}).

 In the remainder of this section, we briefly review how our work fits into the literature.
-In Section \ref{section setting}, we precisely state the assumptions under which we prove convergence at an accelerated rate and demonstrate how our work connects to optimization in deep learning.
+In Section \ref{section setting}, we precisely state the assumptions under which we prove convergence at an accelerated rate and discuss how our work connects to optimization in deep learning.
 Our main results are presented in Section \ref{section results}, both in discrete and continuous time.
-We discuss the implications and further directions in Section \ref{section conclusion}.
-Some technical details are postponed to the Appendix.
+Some technical details are postponed to the appendix.